Editor’s Note: The job listing for MathElf has expired but all of the other tutoring companies are still hiring!

 Which ones are scammy?
 And which ones pay peanuts?

-We did some of the sifting for you (aren’t we nice?), and found five online tutoring jobs that pay $20 per hour — and are hiring right now.
+We did some of the sifting for you (aren’t we nice?), and found some online tutoring jobs that pay $20 per hour — and are hiring right now.

 Chegg is a platform where students can find tutors.
 After you log in with Facebook and create a profile, you can get matched with students in any subject — and earn $20 per hour.